Particle Acceleration in Collisionless Magnetically Arrested Disks

 We initialize the magnetic fields ($\bm{B} = \nabla \times \bm{A}$) via the following vector potential $\bm{A} = (0, 0, A_\phi)$ where

 which is inspired by what is typically used to create a magnetically arrested disk (MAD) accretion state in GRMHD simulations \citep[e.g.,][]{vos24timelags}.
-Customarily, however, the GRMHD magnetic field configuration is partly determined by the initialised hydrostatic disk solution \citep[e.g.,][]{fishbone76}, which is technically not applicable for GRPIC methods so the magnetic field configuration inherently resembles a poloidal loop structure.
+Customarily, however, the GRMHD magnetic field configuration is partly determined by the initialized hydrostatic disk solution \citep[e.g.,][]{fishbone76}, which is technically not applicable for GRPIC methods so the magnetic field configuration inherently resembles a poloidal loop structure.
 The field was chosen so that $\bm{\Omega}_\mathrm{h} \cdot \bm{B} > 0$.
-We ran the presented simulation for $1000$ \rgc and eventually reached a quasi-steady accretion state with multiple flux eruption cycles.
+We ran the presented simulation for $1000$ \rgc and eventually reached a quasi-steady accretion state with multiple flux eruption cycles \footnote{For clarity, we further nuance what is meant by quasi-steady accretion state.
+MAD accretion states are characterized by magnetic flux eruption cycles that can strongly perturb the inflow of matter.
+This effect is reinforced in the relatively confining characteristics of axisymmetric simulations \citep[e.g.,][]{proga03}.
+So, when we speak of a \textit{quasi-steady} state, we refer to the flattening over time of the $\dot{M}$ and $\Phi_\mathrm{B}$ timeseries shown in Fig.~1 of the main text.}.

+For completeness, we note that while the contents of the main text and supplemental material are based on a single simulation, many exploratory runs have been undertaken.
+The most comparable simulations were performed with a lower ion mass ($m_i = 50 m_e$) and variations in initialized disk number densities ($8 n_\mathrm{GJ}$ and $12 n_\mathrm{GJ}$).
+The general findings for those simulations correspond well to what was reported for the simulation featured in the main text and supplemental material.
+These other simulations also show the formation of prominent Kelvin-Helmholtz (KH) eddies, as well as periodically repeating flux eruptions.
+Furthermore, most of the exploratory runs were conducted with a significantly smaller resolution ($N_r \times N_\theta = 864^2$) for which we found similar behavior (albeit less well resolved).